 Attacking east of Elkhorn Mountain, Van Dorn and Price fared better.
 Price’s troops slowly and steadily pushed the Federals back until, at nightfall, they held Elkhorn Tavern and the crucial Telegraph and Huntsville Roads.
 During the night, survivors of McCulloch’s Leetown fight joined them.

-Today, the Pea Ridge National Military Park commemorates and preserves one of the most pivotal Civil War battles in its 4,300-acre park.
+The Pea Ridge National Military Park commemorates and preserves one of the most pivotal Civil War battles in its 4,300-acre park.
 The most intact Civil War battlefield in the country, the park encompasses the entire battlefield and a section of original earthworks constructed before the battle by the Federal forces.
-Major features include a recreation of the historic Elkhorn Tavern structure, original remnants of the Telegraph-Military Road, an important thoroughfare before the war, as well as the battlefield itself.
+Significant features include a recreation of the historic Elkhorn Tavern structure, original remnants of the Telegraph-Military Road, an important thoroughfare before the war, as well as the battlefield itself.

-The park also preserves one of the only “intact” sections of the Trail of Tears, in which more than 15,000 Cherokee Indians were forced to give up their lands east of the Mississippi River and migrate to Indian Territory in 1838.
-Their historic trek left behind a permanent indention in the ground where the thousands walked through this forested land.
+The park also preserves one of the only “intact” sections of the Trail of Tears.
+More than 15,000 Cherokee Indians were forced to give up their lands east of the Mississippi River and migrate to Indian Territory in 1838.
+Their historic trek left a permanent indention in the ground where the thousands walked through this forested land.

 The park, created by an Act of Congress in 1956 and dedicated in 1963, is administered by the National Park Service, Department of the Interior, and is part of the Civil War Discovery Trail, the Lower Missouri Civil War Heritage Trail, and the Trail of Tears National Historic Trail.